 - How shall qualitative researchers navigate their research-participant relationship in a culturally diverse and politically troubled era/space?

-In a paper under review at the International Journal of Qualitative Studies in Education, I use my fieldwork in contemporary China as an example to explore the methodological and ethical challenges of performing qualitative inquiry in a politically troubled space.
+In “Working the hyphens in contemporary China” (International Journal of Qualitative Studies in Education), I use my fieldwork in contemporary China as an example to explore the methodological and ethical challenges of performing qualitative inquiry in a politically troubled space.
 I discuss how my interaction with the participants was mediated by the pervasive state power.
 Borrowing insights from recent anthropological studies on the state and Abrams’s state effect theory, I propose to move away from a static, western centric, and territory-based conceptualization of the state, and treat the state as a culturally and historically specific structuration, in which both researchers and participants are engaged.
 In this way, researchers can intentionally work against the normalizing state power yet still work with their participants.
 This approach leads to a more deliberate understanding of the methodological and ethical responsibilities of researchers in the process of structuration.

 - How shall we teach qualitative inquiry to better serve an increasingly diverse student body?